-Accelerated B.A./M.A.
+Accelerated B.A./M.S.
 Program in Geographic Information Science

 Who is Eligible

-In accordance with these requirements, students who have declared their intention to apply for the fifth year program must submit a formal application to the Graduate School of Geography by October 15 of their senior year.
-Then by April 1 of the senior year, it is necessary to submit to the Geography B.A./M.A.
-Program Advisor, evidence (such as a current transcript) that all course requirements will be met, and an approved Master’s Project proposal, signed by a Geography faculty advisor and a reader.
-The reader can, with the approval of the Geography B.A./M.A.
-Program Advisor, be a faculty member from outside Geography.
+In accordance with these requirements, students who have declared their intention to apply to the Accelerated Degree Program must do so by May 1 of their Junior year.
+Then by April 1 of the senior year, it is necessary to submit to the Geography B.A./M.S.
+Program Advisor, evidence (such as a current transcript) that all course requirements will be met, and an approved Master’s Thesis research plan, signed by a Geography faculty advisor.
+In their senior year, students must achieve at least 3.6 GPA to meet the final requirement to continue into the fifth year MS GIS.
 Final offers of admission will be made by the Graduate Dean.

-B.A./M.A.
-Program of Study
+Masters in GIS Program of Study

 Of the six courses not associated with the master’s project and internship (taken during the senior and fifth years), a minimum of four must be directly associated with Geographic Information Science and two may be electives associated with the application area of specific interest to the student.